joonsikyang/dev-dots/Algorithm/problem_solving_approach_and_patterns.md

 ### :: Common Problem Solving Patterns

 #### 1) Frequency Counter Pattern
+- When to use Frequency Counter Pattern?

+- Any time you have multiple pieces of data and you need to compare them in order to see if they consist of the same individual pieces.

 - This pattern uses objects or sets to collect values / frequencies of values.

 - This can often avoid the need for nested loops of `O(n²)` operations with arrays / strings.